 Now the "it" ingredient in the skin care world, green tea both externally and internally offers EGCG, a powerful anti-inflammatory.
 Also rich in antioxidants and polyphenols, green tea help to protect the skin from sun exposure and clogged pores.
 Try it ground topically as an infused oil, ground as a mild exfoliator, or as a tea in a toner.
 Green tea has caffeine.
 If you are sensitive, avoid this ingredient for your tea.

 One of my favorite plants, ginger root is excellent freshly grated and added to hot water with lemon for a grounding, spicy tea.
 Ginger stimulates circulation and is warming.
-This aids in detoxification of the skin and the elimination organs of the body.
-As part of a tea blend, Ginger is not only delicious, but acts as a spicy fixative for your tea blend.
+This aids in detoxification of the skin and supports the elimination organs of the body.
+As part of a tea blend, ginger is not only delicious but also acts as a spicy fixative for your tea blend.